ReVanced-Extended-Community/Community-Guides/community-wiki/guide-for-beginners.md

-* Check this [YT troubleshooting page](https://github.com/ReVanced-Extended-Community/Community-Guides/blob/main/community-wiki/yt-troubleshooting.md#issues-with-patching--installation) if you get stuck during this guide.
+* Check the [troubleshooting section](https://www.reddit.com/r/revancedextended/wiki/troubleshooting/) if you get stuck during this guide.